Skip to main content

 STUDENTS WHO WOULD LIKE TO MAJOR IN EAS MUST FIRST CONSULT THE MAJOR ADVISOR AND SUBMIT AN ADVISING FORMTHE ADVISOR MUST SIGN THIS FORM.

 NEXT STEP -- COMPLETE DECLARATION OF MAJOR FORM THROUGH DOCUSIGN (FOUND HERE).
+ATTACH A COPY OF THE SIGNED ADVISING FORM TO THE DOCUSIGN FORM.
 LIST THE DUP, ANRI YASUDA (ay4yq) AS THE DECLARATION OF MAJOR/ MINOR CONTACT.

 The East Asian Studies major is an interdisciplinary major featuring a language core in DEALLC and additional coursework in both DEALLC and other departments.
 Not all concentration courses must be from within DEALLC.
 For instance, a course on Buddhism in Religious Studies would count towards the major.
 Current lists of possible concentration courses are on the DEALLC website.
 Students are also encouraged to take DEALLC and related courses outside their country concentration.